joric/arduino-bitcoin-miner/README.md

 USB autodetection is not implemented yet.
 Default Arduino Leonardo driver uses VID_2341 & PID_8036, and neither bfgminer nor cgminer recognize it as an USB mining device.
 Original ICA uses either VID_067B & PID_2303 (USBDeviceShare) or VID_1FC9 & PID_0083 (LPC USB VCom Port driver).
-Changing hardware ids probably requires updating MCU bootloader and editing the driver.
+Changing hardware ids requires updating bootloader and fixing the driver.

 ## Midstate hashing optimization

 Most hardware miners use midstate hashing optimization.
-Midstate is a hashing function state (usually called ctx, context) after processing the first 64 bytes of the block header, so one of total three 64-byte aligned data blocks gets precalculated.
-Simply load the state, process the remaining 16 (80-64) bytes (including nonce in the end), hash the result and you're done:
+Midstate is a hashing function state (a part of its context, usually ctx) after processing the first 64 bytes of the block header, so one of total three 64-byte data blocks gets precalculated.
+Simply load the state, process the remaining 16 (80-64) bytes (including nonce in the end), and hash the result:

 ```
 SHA256_CTX ctx;